Water Dynamics within Water Fed Pole systems

 As a general rule, the newer the pump the more efficient.
 However, keeping the pump motor brushes clean and in good condition, plus ensuring the pre-filter is kept clear your pump life can be extended.

 Different manufacturers of hose will have different expansion characteristics, as previously mentioned this expansion rate will directly affect how quickly the system will pressure.
-We know that ambient air temperature has an effect on these expansion characteristics the colder the temperature the stiffer the hose wall and the faster pressure will build.
+We know air temperature has an effect on these expansion characteristics the colder the temperature the stiffer the hose wall and the faster pressure will build.
 Also colder temps effect water viscosity colder water flows slower (See below) This can mean that the same set up will be effected dependent on temperature on a day to day and in some cases hour to hour basis.

 Next we consider flow rates the user prefers.
 The lower the flow rate the lower the pressure.
 However even here any of the above factors will also impact on hydraulic pressure in a system.
 The ability to adjust the flow rate to suit the job at hand is key.
 A question to be asked may be Do I need maximum flow at all times?

-A controller can help the user manage and adjust water flow as required ensuring the correct amount of water is hitting the glass at any time.
+A controller can help the user manage and adjust water flow as required ensuring the correct amount of water on the glass at any time.
 Looking to reduce flow will also reduce the pressure in your system.
 The controller is able to auto adjust the pump speed to ensure the desired flow rate is maintained.

 So Just how much pressure builds up in a system?